-Moving from anecdote to anecdote, alternating between touching, funny, and sometimes surreal, this is a charming short novella that invites the reader to visit the source of Aira’s own extraordinary imagination.
+As it moves from anecdote to anecdote, this charming short novella—touching, funny, and sometimes surreal—invites the reader to visit the source of Aira’s extraordinary imagination.

 Readers already familiar with his strange and exhilarating fiction…will need no persuading to read The Linden Tree.
 Indeed, the work functions almost as an origin myth for Aira’s brilliant oeuvre.

 A gentle semi-autobiographical novel about the author’s childhood in Coronel Pringles, Argentina; the book recalls Peronism and the invention of a provincial middle class, juxtaposing portraits of eccentric neighbours with meditations on how complex social reality is refracted through a child’s eyes.